webmanone/Leetcode-Notes/README.md

 Solution:

-The easy way would be to have 2 nested for loops, comparing avery possible pair, then returning the indexes as the answer:
+The easy way would be to have 2 nested for loops, comparing avery possible pair, then returning the indexes as the answer.
+The best part about this solution is it has O(1) space complexity, however becasue of the nested for loops it has O(n^2) time complexity:

 Code:
 ```